laravel/nova-docs/4.0/resources/README.md

 ### Resource Hooks

-Laravel Nova also allows you to define the following static methods on a resource to serve as hooks that are only invoked when the corresponding resource action is executed from within Laravel Nova:
+Nova also allows you to define the following static methods on a resource to serve as hooks that are only invoked when the corresponding resource action is executed from within Laravel Nova:

 * `afterCreate`
 * `afterUpdate`